Malayalam cinema: 2000s

+The 2000-2003 period also saw witnessed the Shakeela tharangam that resulted in the production of a series of low budget softporn films in Malayalam cinema.
+The continued failure of comedy films and the theater strikes in Kerala, that started in the early 2000s, were the major reasons behind the comeback of B-grade films in Malayalam.
+Around 57 of the total 89 films released in 2001 belonged to the soft-porn category and Shakeela featured in many of them.

 2010s

 After several years of quality deterioration, Malayalam films saw the signs of massive resurgence after 2010 with the release of several experimental films (known as New Wave or New Generation films), mostly from new directors.
 New Wave is characterised by fresh and unusual themes and new narrative techniques.
 These films differ from conventional themes of the 1990s and 2000s and have introduced several new trends to the Malayalam industry.
 While the new generation's formats and styles are deeply influenced by global and Indian trends, their themes are firmly rooted in Malayali life and mindscapes.
 The new generation also helped the Malayalam film industry regain its past glory.

 Salim Ahamed's Adaminte Makan Abu was chosen as India's official entry to the Academy Awards to be considered for nomination in the Best Foreign Film category in 2011.

 Christian Brothers (2011) was released worldwide with a total of 310 prints on 18 March; it went to 154 centres in Kerala, 90 centres outside Kerala and 80 centres overseas, making it the widest release for a Malayalam film at that time.
 This record was later broken by Peruchazhi (2014), which released in 500 screens worldwide on 29 August.
-Drishyam (2013) became the first Malayalam film to cross the 500 million mark at the box office.
+Drishyam (2013) became the first Malayalam film to cross the INR 500 million mark at the box office.
 The film was critically acclaimed and was remade in four languages.
-Later, in 2016, Pulimurugan directed by Vyshak became the first Malayalam film to cross the 1 billion mark at the box office.
+Later, in 2016, Pulimurugan directed by Vyshak became the first Malayalam film to cross the INR 1 billion mark at the box office.

 In recent years, Malayalam films have gained popularity in Sri Lanka, with fans citing cultural similarities between Sinhalese people and Malayalis as a reason.
 In 2019, Lucifer became the highest grossing Malayalam film of all time.
 Lucifer became the highest grossing Indian film in Dubai.
-The film collected a final gross of 2000 million at the box office.
+The film collected a final gross of INR 2000 million at the box office.